Gowri4622/BACK-PROPOGATION---SINGLE-NEURON-/README.md

 ## Result:
-Thus the Back Propagation with Single Neuron was successfully implemented using python programming.
+Thus the Back Propagation in Single Neuron was successfully implemented using python programming.